 Specific purposes of the trust are relieving poverty, assisting the aged, relieving sickness or distress, advancing religion and education, providing childcare services on a non-profit basis and other purposes which benefit the Gladstone region.

 The foundation manages the voluntary contributions made by infrastructure project proponents in Gladstone towards social infrastructure in the region.
 The voluntary contributions are paid to a Trust fund overseen by the Public Trustee of Queensland, who has ultimate responsibility for the investment and distribution of foundation funds.

-The foundation follows a structured approach to allocating funding through a grants process for projects that contribute to addressing the social infrastructure needs of the people of the Gladstone region.
-All projects funded by the Gladstone Foundation will possess a common thread of improved social infrastructure and/or tackling social disadvantage as realistically as circumstances dictate.
+The foundation allocates funding through a grants process for projects that contribute to addressing the social infrastructure needs of the people of the Gladstone region.
+All projects funded by the Gladstone Foundation have a common thread of improved social infrastructure and/or tackling social disadvantage.

-The Public Trustee provides support to the Gladstone Foundation through the investment and distribution of funds as recommended by the Board of Advice.
-The Board of Advice comprises of representatives with extensive knowledge across a variety of sectors.
-Mr Tim Griffin OAM FCILT occupies the role of Chairperson of the Board.
+The Public Trustee supports the Gladstone Foundation through the investment and distribution of funds as recommended by the Board of Advice.
+The Board of Advice comprises representatives with extensive knowledge across a variety of sectors.
+Mr Tim Griffin OAM FCILT is the Chairperson of the Board.